Althea Murphy-Price: Exhibitions and collections

-She has been an artist-in-residence at the Frank Lloyd Wright School, University of Hawaii, Hilo, and The Vermont Studio Center.
+She has been an artist-in-residence at the Frank Lloyd Wright School, University of Hawaiʻi at Hilo, and The Vermont Studio Center.

-Murphy-Price's works can be found in the collections of University of Akron, Gallery Collections in Akron, OH; Kohler Library, University of Wisconsin in Madison, WI; Tyler School of Art Archives in Philadelphia, PA; Woodruff Library, Atlanta University Center in Atlanta, GA, among others.
+Murphy-Price's works can be found in the collections of University of Akron, Gallery Collections in Akron, Ohio; Kohler Library, University of Wisconsin in Madison, Wisconsin; Tyler School of Art Archives in Philadelphia, PA; Woodruff Library, Atlanta University Center in Atlanta, GA, among others.